samaradel/www_threefold/www.threefoldtoken.com/content/information/threefold-token-what-is-it.md

 One of the Foundation’s primary goals is to migrate our Token firmly into the mainstream as a payment mechanism used to purchase IT and other services.
 To do this, the Foundation prioritizes the Token’s liquidity, stability, transparency and exchangeability - as these metrics heavily influence acceptance and demand for digital (and fiat) currencies.

-We designed our Token as a safe, scalable currency with real utility.
+We designed our Token as a scalable currency with real utility.
 Our Token Holders benefit from the following:

 * Real Utility.
 From inception, our Tokens have a specific designated use as the payment mechanism for buying and selling Internet IT capacity on our Grid.
 The Token’s utility - in particular its use by IT companies and other buyers of capacity who are not traditional digital coin investors - facilitates liquidity by supporting daily trading volumes and exchangeability
 * Neutrality.
 Our Foundation is mission- and value-based, has no shareholders and is not owned or controlled by any institution or government.